JanneMattila/www/docs/_posts/2024/10/2024-10-07-aks-azs-and-lrs-disks.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/10/07/aks-azs-and-lrs-disks/architecture1.png" %}

 Notice that I have `?` in the disk part of the architecture.
-That part has to be filled next.
+That part will be filled next.

 ---